martin-more/prueba1-gha/docs/errors/invalid-union-type.md

 Since GraphQL doesn't allow scalars as union members, a workaround is to create a wrapper type that contains the scalar value and use that instead.
-For example the following code will create a union type between `Example` and `IntWrapper` which is a wrapper on top of the `int` scalar:
+For example the following code will create a union